Trenton Thunder

-The Trenton Thunder are a collegiate summer baseball team of the MLB Draft League.
-They are located in Trenton, New Jersey, and play their home games at Trenton Thunder Ballpark.
+The Trenton Thunder are a collegiate summer baseball team in the MLB Draft League, based in Trenton, New Jersey.
+They play their home games at Trenton Thunder Ballpark.
+From 1994 to 2020, they were a Double-A team in the Eastern League, affiliated with the Detroit Tigers (1994), Boston Red Sox (1995–2002), and New York Yankees (2003–2020).
+Following Major League Baseball's minor league reorganization, they joined the MLB Draft League as an unaffiliated team in 2021.

 From 1994 to 2020, the team was a member of Minor League Baseball, participating in the Double-A Eastern League until Major League Baseball's reorganization of the minors following the 2020 season.
 Immediately prior to this, the Thunder were the Double-A affiliate of the New York Yankees and had been since 2003.

 History

 As a member of Minor League Baseball/Eastern League

 Trenton Thunder Baseball was established in 1994 with the relocation of the London Tigers from London, Ontario to Trenton, New Jersey, the London Tigers played at historic Labatt Park and served as a Detroit Tigers affiliate.
 The London Tigers were previously based at East Field Stadium in Glens Falls, New York under the names Glens Falls White Sox (1980–1985) as a Chicago White Sox affiliate and Glens Falls Tigers (1986–1988) as a Detroit Tigers affiliate.
 The Tigers affiliation moved with the relocation from London to Trenton but it lasted for one season only before switching affiliations to the Boston Red Sox in 1995.

 On June 4, 1994, Phil Stidham became the first Thunder alumnus to play in the major leagues, for the Detroit Tigers, giving up six runs on six hits, including two home runs, as part of a 21–7 romp by the Minnesota Twins.
 As a Red Sox affiliate, the club recorded three first-place finishes, but was eliminated from the playoffs in the first round each time.
 In 2003, the Thunder became the Yankees affiliate, and the Portland Sea Dogs became the new Red Sox affiliate.
 The switch reflected both teams' fanbases, as Central New Jersey is home to many Yankees fans, while Maine is home to many Red Sox fans.